ellisdg/3DUnetCNN/examples/brats2020/README.md

 should be set to the number of threads and gpus that you are using.
 The predicted tumor label map volumes will be in the folder: ```./predictions/validation/baseline```

-These label maps can be uploaded and scored via the CBICA portal.
+These label maps are ready to be submitted to the [CBICA portal](https://ipp.cbica.upenn.edu/) that the BraTS challenge uses to score and rank submissions.

 #### Notes on configuration
 The ```train.py``` script will automatically set the input image size and batch size based on the amount of GPU memory and number of GPUs.